github/explore/collections/react-ui/index.md

 ---

-A React UI library or React component library of a collection of components.
-You can use it, and ready for production.
+A React UI library or collection of React components.
+React is an open source JavaScript framework for designing user interfaces.